QuailLabs/docs/docs/guides/quailrunner-use-cases.md

 While Quailrunner is versatile, there are scenarios where other solutions might be more appropriate:

-1. Your architecture demands real-time, event-driven responses
+1. Your architecture demands real-time, event-driven responses (faster than every 10 seconds)
 2. You need near-instant synchronization across multiple systems for _all_ data changes
 3. Your use case involves capturing and processing changes within database transactions
 4. Your strategy involves efficient incremental backups based on data changes
+5. You need to process every single change that occurs, rather than the current state of data

 If your use case involves these requirements, we encourage you to look at change data capture (CDC) systems.
 They may be more suitable for your project.